deeplearning4j/deeplearning4j/neuralnet-overview.md

 Deep-learning networks are distinguished from the more commonplace single-hidden-layer neural networks by their **depth**; that is, the number of node layers through which data passes in a multistep process of pattern recognition.

-Traditional machine learning relies on shallow nets, composed of one input and one output layer, and at most one hidden layer in between.
+Earlier versions of neural networks such as the first [perceptrons](./perceptron) were shallow, composed of one input and one output layer, and at most one hidden layer in between.
 More than three layers (including input and output) qualifies as "deep" learning.
 So deep is a strictly defined, technical term that means more than one hidden layer.

 In deep-learning networks, each layer of nodes trains on a distinct set of features based on the previous layer's output.
 The further you advance into the neural net, the more complex the features your nodes can recognize, since they aggregate and recombine features from the previous layer.